Time1apse/Discord-py-musicBot/README.md

-# Discord music bot written in Python and youtube-dl library
+# Discord music bot written with Python and youtube-dl library

 you need ffmpeg libraries in script directory to work (which one, on windows, you can see in .gitignore file